andreas-mausch/andreas-mausch.github.io/posts/2022-06-12-my-home-server-setup/index.md

 I also update the certificates manually.

 For backups: I don't really care too much for this server, because most of the data is just needed for a few hours/days (like my notes) or is stored elsewhere (like contacts).
-The configuration for nginx is stored in a Git repo, which I also have on my laptop.
+The configuration for Caddy and other docker containers is stored in a Git repo, which I also have on my laptop.
 So in the unlikely event the server dies, I will just replace it and configure it from scratch again.

 If you keep important data on your server, you are of course also responsible to properly backup it.